A Late Quartet: Reception

 A Late Quartet received generally positive reviews.
 On Rotten Tomatoes it has an approval rating of 77% based on reviews from 111 critics.
+The website's critics consensus reads, "An outstanding ensemble cast lends weight and depth to A Late Quartets melodramatic script, and the result is insightful and emotionally satisfying."
 On Metacritic, the film has a score of 67 out of 100 based on reviews from 31 critics, indicating "generally favourable reviews".

 It was a New York Times Critics' Pick which Stephen Holden called a magnificently acted, "deeply felt, musically savvy film".
 Rolling Stones Peter Travers called it "a shining gem of a movie".
 Roger Ebert said "it does one of the most interesting things any film can do.
 It shows how skilled professionals work."